gitorious/mainline/doc/upgrading-to-gitorious3.md

 * script/git-proxy has moved to bin/git-proxy.
 If you have this script symlinked onto your PATH, please make the symlink over, this time pointing it to bin/git-proxy.
-* Gitorious has migrated from using the ultrasphinx gem for intefacing with the Sphinx search engine.
+* Gitorious has migrated from using the ultrasphinx gem for interfacing with the Sphinx search engine.
 If you have rake tasks or crontab entries for controlling this, you should use the bin/search_engine script instead of shelling out to rake.
 This script will load the